Golden Gate Graphics

 Film Artwork Optional

 Nowadays most board houses have their own laser photoplotters and strongly prefer having Gerber files in lieu of film.
 This allows them to use powerful Gerber editing software to modify the Gerbers for their own manufacturing systems.
 They then photoplot the PCB artwork panelized.
-(The particular things board vendors do routinely to the artwork are beyond the technical scope of this brochure.
+(The particular things board vendors do routinely to the artwork are beyond the technical scope of this article.
 Ask your vendor for details.)

 Payment and Terms